spidernet-io/spiderpool/docs/usage/install/ai/get-started-macvlan.md

 1. Create a DaemonSet application on specified nodes.
    In the following example, the annotation field `v1.multus-cni.io/default-network` specifies the use of the default Calico network card for control plane communication.
 The annotation field `k8s.v1.cni.cncf.io/networks` connects to the 8 network cards affinitized to the GPU for RDMA communication, and configures 8 types of RDMA resources.

+   > NOTICE: It support auto inject RDMA resources for application, see [Auto inject RDMA Resources](#auto-inject-rdma-resources-base-on-webhook)

     ```shell
     $ helm repo add spiderchart https://spidernet-io.github.io/charts